 Under its terms of reference, the AC’s scope of duties and responsibilities includes:

-The AC undertook a review of the independence of the external auditors, taking into consideration, among other factors, CICT’s relationships with the external auditors in FY 2020, as well as the processes and safeguards adopted by the Manager and the external auditors relating to audit independence.
-Based on the review, the AC is satisfied that the external auditors are independent.
+The AC undertook a review of the independence of the external auditors, taking into consideration, among other factors, the non-audit services provided, CICT’s relationships with the external auditors in FY 2022, as well as the processes and safeguards adopted by the Manager and the external auditors relating to audit independence.
+Based on the review, the AC is satisfied that the independence of the external auditors is not affected by the provision of the non-audit services.
 The external auditors have also provided confirmation of their independence to the AC.
-The amount of audit and audit related fees paid or payable to the external auditors for FY 2020 amounted to S$579,902.
-The external auditors did not provide any non-audit services in FY 2020.
+The fees paid or payable to the external auditors for FY 2022 amounted to S$939,391, of which audit (and audit-related fees) amounted to S$919,149 and non-audit fees amounted to S$20,242.

 Key Audit Matter

-In the review of the financial statements of CICT Group for FY 2020, the AC has discussed with Management the accounting principles that were applied and their judgement of items that might affect the integrity of the financial statements and also considered the clarity of key disclosures in the financial statements.
-The AC reviewed, amongst other matters, the following key audit matters as reported by the external auditors for FY 2020.
+In the review of the financial statements of CICT Group for FY 2022, the AC has discussed with Management the accounting principles that were applied and their judgement of items that might affect the integrity of the financial statements and also considered the clarity of key disclosures in the financial statements.
+The AC reviewed, amongst other matters, the following key audit matter as reported by the external auditors for FY 2022.

-The Manager confirms, on behalf of CICT, that CICT complies with Rules 712 and 715 of the Listing Manual.
+The Manager confirms, on behalf of CICT, that CICT complies with Rules 712 and 715 of the Listing Manual in relation to the appointment of its external auditors.

-The Manager has in place an internal audit function supported by CL’s Internal Audit Department (CL IA).
-CL IA is independent of the activities it audits and has unfettered access to the CICT Group’s documents, records, properties and employees, including access to the AC, and has appropriate standing with respect to the Manager.
-The primary reporting line of CL IA in respect of CICT Group is to the AC, however, the AC does not decide on the appointment, termination and remuneration of the head of CL IA as it operates at the CL Group level.
-While this is a deviation from Provision 10.4 which requires the AC to decide on the appointment, termination and remuneration of the head of the internal audit function, CL IA is able to carry out its role effectively for the reasons below and is accordingly consistent with the intent of Principle 10 of the Code.
+The Manager has in place an internal audit function supported by CLI’s Internal Audit Department (CLI IA).
+The head of CLI IA is Ms Jenny Tan.
+CLI IA is independent of the activities it audits and has unfettered access to the CICT Group’s documents, records, properties and employees, including access to the AC, and has appropriate standing with respect to the Manager.
+The primary reporting line of CLI IA in respect of CICT Group is to the AC, however, the AC does not decide on the appointment, termination and remuneration of the head of CLI IA as it operates at the CLI Group level.
+While this is a deviation from Provision 10.4 which requires the AC to decide on the appointment, termination and remuneration of the head of the internal audit function, CLI IA is able to carry out its role effectively for the reasons below and is accordingly consistent with the intent of Principle 10 of the Code.

-CL IA is adequately resourced and staffed with persons with the relevant qualifications and experience.
-CL IA is a corporate member of The Institute of Internal Auditors Inc. (IIA), Singapore, which is an affiliate of the IIA with its headquarters in the United States of America (USA).
-CL IA subscribes to, and is guided by, the International Standards for the Professional Practice of Internal Auditing (Standards) developed by IIA, and has incorporated these Standards into its audit practices.
+CLI IA is adequately resourced and staffed with persons with the relevant qualifications and experience.
+CLI IA is a corporate member of The Institute of Internal Auditors Inc. (IIA), Singapore, which is an affiliate of the IIA with its headquarters in the United States of America (USA).
+CLI IA subscribes to, and is guided by, the International Standards for the Professional Practice of Internal Auditing (Standards) developed by IIA, and has incorporated these Standards into its audit practices.

-To ensure that internal audits are performed by competent professionals, CL IA recruits and employs suitably qualified professional staff with the requisite skill sets and experience.
-For instance, CL IA staff who are involved in IT audits have the relevant professional IT certifications and are also members of the ISACA Singapore Chapter, a professional body administering information systems audit and information security certifications that is headquartered in the USA.
+To ensure that internal audits are performed effectively, CLI IA recruits and employs suitably qualified professional staff with the requisite skill sets and experience.
+For instance, CLI IA staff who are involved in IT audits have the relevant professional IT certifications and are also members of the ISACA Singapore Chapter, a professional body administering information systems audit and information security certifications that is headquartered in the USA.
 The ISACA Information Systems Auditing Standards provide guidance on the standards and procedures to be applied in IT audits.
-CL IA identifies and provides training and development opportunities for its staff to ensure their technical knowledge and skill sets remain current and relevant.
+CLI IA identifies and provides training and development opportunities for its staff to ensure their technical knowledge and skill sets remain current and relevant.

 The Manager is committed to treating all Unitholders fairly and equitably.
 All Unitholders enjoy specific rights under the Trust Deed and the relevant laws and regulations.
 These rights include, among other things, the right to participate in profit distributions.